APMG/ruby-slimdown/README.md

     </ul>

 Add a route to direct all unhandled requests to your controller.
-Make sure that it is at the end of your routes.rb so it doesn't superseed other routes.
+Make sure that it is at the end of your routes.rb so it doesn't supersede other routes.

     get '/*slug', to: 'slimdown#show'